by Kathy Kuhl

 As they make progress, point out reasons for developing those skills further.
 So in the case of map reading v.
 GPS, point out that:

 - Devices sometimes lose their signals, and sometimes lead us astray.
 That’s when map reading skills can help us out.
 (My first GPS tried to tell me to take Route 15 across the Potomac.
-There is no bridge or ferry.)
+There is a Route 15 on both sides of the river, but no bridge nor ferry.)

 - GPS and map apps can take you on weird routes.
 Looking at a paper map first can help.
 (Last week, my route across suburbs in rush hour included a half-mile of gravel road.
 Ten cars were ahead of me.
 I’d bet we all just trusted Google.
 Yes, I got around a traffic jam.
 No, I didn’t save time.)